Skip to content

 Mattel has introduced its first autistic Barbie as part of its ongoing commitment to representation and inclusion.
 This new addition to the Barbie Fashionistas range aims to help children see themselves in Barbie and encourage diverse play.

 Mattel has recently launched its first autistic Barbie, expanding its Fashionistas range to include more diverse representations.
-This initiative is part of Mattel's broader commitment to ensuring that children can see themselves in the toys they play with, promoting a more inclusive environment for all.
 The introduction of this new Barbie follows the release of a doll with type 1 diabetes, further showcasing Mattel's dedication to reflecting the diverse world children live in.

 Programme Details